DuskyElf/todo-rs/README.md

 - `Enter` `return` - Shift item to another tab `↵ `

 ## Features To Be Added
-- Quickly add your todo's
+- Adding new TODOs
-- Save and load feature is in development.
+- Save and load TODOs
-- Making the CUI  ✨Colorful✨
+- ✨Colorful✨ CUI

 ## Cargo Dependencies
 - Pancurses